traiansf/soas-maude/README.md

-# SOAS-MAUDE: Self Organizing Assembly Systems modelled in Maude
+# SOAS-MAUDE: Self Organizing Assembly Systems modeled in Maude

 Code accompanying the results described in the following 2 papers: